 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-nimble — by Christopher Paciorek, a month ago
+nimble — by Christopher Paciorek, 24 days ago

 MCMC, Particle Filtering, and Programmable Hierarchical Modeling